okayasl/runn/readme.md

 **A Compact Rust Neural Network Library**

 `runn` is a feature-rich, easy to use library for building, training, and evaluating feed forward neural networks in Rust.
-It supports a wide range of activation functions, optimizers, regularization techniques, hyperparameter search and more, with a user friendly api.
+It supports a wide range of activation functions, optimizers, regularization techniques, fine grained parallelization, hyperparameter search and more, with a user friendly api.

 ---